rfrias101/EMC-Portfolio/README.md

+![MVU-BFADM-2020-Q4-Skyscraper-Future-of-Video-Games-Trends-Technology-Types-header-v2](https://github.com/user-attachments/assets/5b6d548d-eb68-4bdd-b988-30ee88e6ba2b)

 # Hello this is my EMC-Portfolio!
-Portfolio of EMC projects
-![MVU-BFADM-2020-Q4-Skyscraper-Future-of-Video-Games-Trends-Technology-Types-header-v2](https://github.com/user-attachments/assets/5b6d548d-eb68-4bdd-b988-30ee88e6ba2b)
+The files included are scripts from my project files and it involves the necessary scripts in order to run a Unity game.